mward19/tomogram_seg/pipeline.md

  - In the terminal, the segmenatation and labeling you have just created are now saved in the SegData folder.
  - In the folder in which the original .mrc file came from, call `to_julia SegData/[mysegmentation.mha]` to convert the .mha segmentation data to a Julia array, which is saved in a `.jld2` (JLD2) file.

+# File Organization
+ - Directories should be organized by dataset ID with the prefix `dataset`, i.e., a directory called `dataset_10067`.
+ - Raw tomograms should be organized by run ID and placed inside dataset directories with the prefix `run`, i.e., `dataset_10067/run_1012.mrc` or `dataset_10067/run_1012.mha`.
+ - Segmentations should be organized by run ID and placed inside dataset directories with the prefix `seg`, i.e., `dataset_10067/seg_1012.mha`.